corticon/corticon.js-samples/DynamicForms/docs/AuthoringDecisionService.md

 * The subflow needs to set UI.nextStageNumber to UI.stageOnExit

-This is illustrated in the diagram below:
+This is illustrated in the following diagram:

 ![Subflows as reusable items](images/SubflowAsReusableItem2Smaller.jpg)

+### Sample

 To become familiar with this pattern, check the sample: ReusingFlowSample at https://github.com/corticon/corticon.js-samples/tree/master/DynamicForms/DS/ReusingFlowSample